 Book Event Weekends Early

-Indianapolis can get busy during the Indy 500, major conventions, Colts games, Pacers games, and tournament weekends.
+Indianapolis can get busy during the Indy 500, major conventions, Colts games, Pacers games, concerts, and tournament weekends.
 Lodging location matters when downtown walkability is part of the trip.

 Do Not Sleep on Indiana Dunes